 - Spanish V

-- AP Art 2D Design (design, drawing or photography)
+- Advanced Art 2D Design (design, drawing or photography)

 - Visual Arts (photography, ceramics, painting and drawing or Film/Video III